The Restoration of All: Universalism in Early Christianity (part 3)

 Theophilus of Antioch

-Theophilus was the bishop of Antioch in the late 2nd century; his sole surviving work, the Apology to Autolycus, was written to convince a pagan friend about Christianity.
-Theophilus says that whether or not Autolycus believes now, he will see God in the resurrection and then believe (ad Autol.
-1.7-8).
-He warns Autolycus about the aiōnios punishment “in proportion to [your] deeds” that was taught about even by the Greek philosophers (1.14; 2.34-38).
+Theophilus was the bishop of Antioch in the late 2nd century.
+His sole surviving work, the Apology to Autolycus, is written as an appeal to a pagan friend about Christianity.
+Theophilus says that whether or not Autolycus believes now, he will see God in the resurrection and then believe (Apol ad Autol I.7–8).
+He warns about the aeonian punishment of the wicked “in proportion to their deeds” that was taught about even by the Greek poets and philosophers (I.14; II.34–38).

 Melito of Sardis

 Melito was bishop of Sardis in the late second century.
-In his Apology to Marcus Aurelius, he writes that immortality is a gift given by God to those who serve him and seek after goodness (7.4; 12.5).
-“At the last time,” everything including humanity will be burnt up by fire, “but the righteous will be preserved from wrath” (18.13-14).
-Based on these limited data, we can conclude that Melito was probably a conditionalist or annihilationist.
+In his apology to Marcus Aurelius, he writes that immortality is a gift given by God to those who serve him and seek after goodness (Apol 7.4; 12.5).
+“At the last time,” everything including humanity will be burnt up by fire, “and the righteous will be preserved from wrath” (18.13–14).
+Once again, this is not a fully developed view, but Melito’s statements point toward conditionalism or annihilationism rather than universalism or infernalism.

 Irenaeus of Lyon

-Irenaeus was the bishop of Lyon, France toward the end of the second century.
-Unfortunately, most of his book Against Heresies is preserved only in Latin, and fragments of the original Greek are sparse.
+Irenaeus was the bishop of Lyon in France toward the end of the second century.
+Unfortunately, most of his book Against Heresies is preserved mostly in Latin, and only portions of the original Greek text have survived.
 The Latin version may not perfectly reflect Irenaeus’ actual views, especially on the duration of punishment, as it translates aiōnios as aeternus (e.g., AH 1.10.1).

 Athenagoras of Athens

 Athenagoras the Athenian was a philosopher-apologist of the late second century.
-In his apologetic Plea for the Christians, he refers to punishment from God, but says nothing about its duration (Legat.
-31, 36).
-In his less pastoral treatise on the resurrection, his views are more clear.
-Athenagoras believed that the soul exists after death of body, but its situation during death is like sleep, with no sensation or awareness of existence (chap.
-16-17, 20).
-The resurrection is a change for the better, for everyone who is in existence at that time (chap.
-12).
-The natural telos of humanity is to be reconciled to God, and this proves the necessity of a future resurrection (chaps.
-14-15).
+In his apologetic Plea for the Christians, he refers to punishment from God, but says nothing about its duration (Legat 31, 36).
+In his treatise on the resurrection, his views are fleshed out more clearly.
+Athenagoras believed that the soul exists after death of body, but its situation during death is like sleep, with no sensation or awareness of existence (De Resurrectione 16–17, 20).
+The resurrection is a change for the better, for everyone who is in existence at that time (12).
+The natural end of humanity is to be reconciled to God, and this proves the necessity of a future resurrection (14–15).

-Both soul and body must be judged together for their deeds, so there will be punishments after the resurrection (chaps.
-20-23).
-Yet the ultimate telos of every human is the same, to “delight unceasingly in the contemplation of” God — “the great multitude of those who resist this appropriate end does not make void the common lot,” because rewards and punishments are finite and proportioned to the deeds done (chap.
-25).
-Therefore, Athenagoras was a universalist, as he believed that the natural telos of humanity (to be reconciled to God) must ultimately be received by everyone who has that human nature.
+Athenagoras held that both soul and body must be judged together for their deeds, so there will be punishments after the resurrection (20–23).
+Yet the ultimate telos of every human is the same, to “delight unceasingly in the contemplation of” God — “the great multitude of those who resist this appropriate end does not make void the common lot,” because rewards and punishments are proportioned to the deeds done by each individual (25).
+Neither of Athenagoras’ writings provide a clear view of the ultimate fate of unbelievers.
+His argument in On the Resurrection could be read in a way that points to either infernalism or universalism, depending on how we read his concluding statements – whether he’s saying that the majority of people do not reach their natural end in this life, or that they never reach their natural end.

 Clement of Alexandria